I recently conducted a massive search engine study to figure out Google’s local SEO) algorithm. (You can read all about the discoveries here.)

 Major Finding: Don’t bid on Adwords, if you are a local small business competing against large national corporations.

-If you are a small local operation competing against a large national company, you should invest in local search optimization instead of AdWords.
+If you are a small local operation competing against a large national company, you should invest in local SEO instead of AdWords.

-Why?
+Why local SEO tips?
 Here’s the basic reasoning.
-If you’re a local business, you have every possibility of getting a spot in the local pack.
-Your local target market searching with local intent are statistically more likely to click the local pack than they are to click the paid search results.
-This means that you win in the battle for the click.
+If you’re a local business, you have every possibility of getting a spot in the local pack on the search results.
+Your local potential customers searching with local intent are statistically more likely to click the local pack than they are to click the paid search results.
+This means that you win in the battle for the click when it comes to the search results.
 This also means that you’re wasting money if you try to gain a paid search placement.

 So, to effectively compete with larger competitors locally, keep these key points in mind:

 In local search results, the most important ranking factors are relevance, distance and prominence.
 National companies typically aren’t competing in a way that allows them to gain access to the local pack.
-As a result, local businesses have the advantage.
+As a result, local business owners have the advantage.

 Key Point #2: Most local users, which is your target market, will click local/organic results rather than paid ads.

 Remember the heatmap from above?
-What if that’s your business as the top local result — covered in a red-hot mass of clicks?
+What if that’s your local business as the top local result in the search engines — covered in a red-hot mass of clicks?

 If that’s you, then you’re winning.
 Paid ads simply don’t get as many clicks!

-Key Point #3: Adword competition can be expensive, because competing in Adwords is essentially throwing money away.
+Key Point #3: Adword competition can be an expensive SEO service, because competing in Adwords is essentially throwing money away.
 You probably don’t have the same budget as the big boys, able to throw money towards advertising.

 Key Point #4: It’s easy to make Adwords mistakes.